Law1603/Pyhton-Projects/Stock Price Predictor/README.md

 # Stock-Price-Predictor
 This program predicts stock prices using LSTM (Long Short-Term Memory) neural networks.
 The data is fetched using the `yfinance` library which connects to Yahoo Finance.
+To view this code https://github.com/Law1603/Pyhton-Projects/blob/main/Stock%20Price%20Predictor/Stock%20Price%20Predictor.py

 ## Steps Taken to Create this Project